-This axe wants to be owned by a lawful warrior, but will accept a lawful character of any class over a chaotic character.
-As the party enters, it will point to its preferred owner.
+This axe wants to be owned by a lawful fighter, but will accept a lawful character of any class over a chaotic character.
+As the party enters, it points to its preferred owner.

 Heavy Metal Axe of the Sun and the Moon